 A summer study-abroad course offered by the Eastman School of Music

 This summer study-abroad program is a four-week, three-credit graduate-level course on contemporary music, open to performers, composers, theorists, and other music scholars.
-Scheduled to coincide with ManiFeste-2017, a month-long festival of contemporary music produced by IRCAM (Institut de Recherche et Coordination Acoustique/Musique), the course is designed to explore musical innovations of the last twenty-five years with special emphasis on works performed during the festival.
+Scheduled to coincide with ManiFeste-2021, a month-long festival of contemporary music produced by IRCAM (Institut de Recherche et Coordination Acoustique/Musique), the course is designed to explore musical innovations of the last twenty-five years with special emphasis on works performed during the festival.
 Students will attend class meetings with Prof. Robert Hasegawa for the first two weeks of the course, then will participate as auditors in the ManiFeste Festival Academy for the final two weeks.
 Academy events include concerts, lectures, masterclasses for composers and performers, open rehearsals, and films.

 The course is repertoire-based, and will include readings by composers and theorists and close study of scores and recordings.
-Course topics will include spectralism, electroacoustic and “mixed” music, microtonality, computer-aided composition, extended serialism, “new complexity,” transformational theory, and stochastic techniques.
+Course topics will include spectralism, electroacoustic music, microtonality, computer-aided composition, “new complexity,” and transformational theory.